-The word “Zari” refers to gold thread and zardozi embroidery is the glitteringly ornate, heavily encrusted gold thread work on fabrics.
-Traditionally, silver wire coated/plated with gold, silk threads, beads and stones was used for zardozi embroidery.
+The word “Zari” refers to gold thread and zardozi embroidery is the glittery, heavily encrusted gold thread work on fabrics.
+Traditionally, artists used silver wire coated/plated with gold, silk threads, beads and stones for zardozi embroidery.

-Zar means gold & dozi means embroidery in Persian.
+Zar means gold and dozi means embroidery in Persian.
 Today, a majority of the bridal lehengas and bridal wear dresses in India incorporate zardozi work.

-Some of the shops where this kind of work is available are
+Some of the shops where this kind of work is available are:-